vuejs/vuex/docs/en/tutorial.md

 import Vue from 'vue'
 import Vuex from 'vuex'

-// Make vue aware of vuex
+// Make vue aware of Vuex
 Vue.use(Vuex)

-// We create an object to hold the initial state when
+// Create an object to hold the initial state when
 // the app starts up
 const state = {
   // TODO: Set up our initial state